The Philadelphia Orchestra

 The Philadelphia Orchestra is one of the world’s preeminent orchestras.
 It strives to share the transformative power of music with the widest possible audience, and to create joy, connection, and excitement through music in the Philadelphia region, across the country, and around the world.
 Through innovative programming, robust educational initiatives, and an ongoing commitment to the communities that it serves, the ensemble is on a path to create an expansive future for classical music, and to further the place of the arts in an open and democratic society.

 Through concerts, tours, residencies, and recordings, the orchestra is a global ambassador.
 It performs annually at Carnegie Hall, the Saratoga Performing Arts Center, and the Bravo!
 Vail Music Festival.
-The orchestra also has a rich history of touring, having first performed outside Philadelphia in the earliest days of its founding.
-It was the first American orchestra to perform in the People’s Republic of China in 1973, launching a now five-decade commitment of people-to-people exchange.
+The orchestra also has a rich touring history, having first performed outside Philadelphia in its earliest days.
+In 1973, it became the first American orchestra to perform in the People’s Republic of China, launching a five-decade commitment of people-to-people exchange.

-The orchestra also makes live recordings available on popular digital music services and as part of the Orchestra on Demand section of its website.
-Under Yannick’s leadership, the orchestra returned to recording, with five celebrated CDs on the prestigious Deutsche Grammophon label.
+The orchestra also makes live recordings available on popular digital music services and as part of the Listen On Demand section of its website.
+Under Yannick’s leadership, the orchestra returned to recording, with 10 celebrated releases on the prestigious Deutsche Grammophon label.
 The orchestra also reaches thousands of radio listeners with weekly broadcasts on WRTI-FM and SiriusXM.
 For more information, please visit philorch.org.

 A native of Montreal, Yannick studied piano, conducting, composition, and chamber music at Montreal’s Conservatoire de Musique du Québec and continued his studies with renowned conductor Carlo Maria Giulini; he also studied choral conducting with Joseph Flummerfelt at Westminster Choir College.
-Among Yannick’s honors are an appointment as Companion of the Order of Canada; Musical America’s 2016 Artist of the Year; and honorary doctorates from the Université du Québec, Curtis Institute of Music, Westminster Choir College, McGill University, Université de Montréal, and University of Pennsylvania.
+Among Yannick’s honors are an appointment as Companion of the Order of Canada; Companion to the Order of Arts and Letters of Quebec; an Officer of the Order of Quebec; an Officer of the Order of Montreal; Musical America’s 2016 Artist of the Year; ECHO Klassik’s 2014 Conductor of the Year; a Royal Philharmonic Society Award; Canada’s National Arts Centre Award; the Virginia Parker Prize; the Prix Denise-Pelletier; the Oskar Morawetz Award; and honorary doctorates from the Université du Quebec, Curtis Institute of Music, Westminster Choir College of Rider University, McGill University, Université de Montréal, University of Pennsylvania, and Laval University.
 To read Yannick’s full bio, please visit philorch.org/conductor.